trade-tariff/trade-tariff-backend/docs/green-lanes.md

 # Windsor Framework - Green Lanes

-The green lanes support exists to allow categorisation of Goods Nomenclatures according to the Windsor Framework agreement.
+The green lanes support provides data allowing an API consumer to categorise Goods Nomenclatures according to the Windsor Framework agreement.

 The categorisation determines whether a good can be moved between GB and NI under the Windsor Framework.
 There are three potential categorisations 1, 2 and Standard, with 1 being the most restrictive and Standard being the least.